awpd/app/README.md

 Specific tokens and skins can be selected using the url parameters.

-[awpd.github.io/app](https://awpd.github.io/app/) will generate a random awpd PFP.
+[awpd.github.io/app](https://awpd.github.io/app/) will generate random awpd content.

 [https://awpd.github.io/app/?a=milady&w=0&p=1333](https://awpd.github.io/app/?a=milady&g=0&q=1333) will return Milday #1333 with the default skin.